therealozp/class-notes/economics of business strategy/price elasticity of demand.md

 where:
 - $P$ is the **price intercept** of the inverse demand curve
 - $A$ is the price at which we are calculating the elasticity

+the most important factor influencing elasticity of demand is the **availability of substitutes**.